thazhemadam/OGCNN/README.md

 To run the OGCNN code the following packages are required
 - [PyTorch](http://pytorch.org)
 - [scikit-learn](http://scikit-learn.org/stable/)
 - [pymatgen](http://pymatgen.org).
-It is preferable to this package via pip
+It is preferable to install this package via pip
 - [ase](https://wiki.fysik.dtu.dk/ase/)

 It is advised to create a new conda environment and then install these packages.
 To create a new environment please refer to the conda documentation on managing environments (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)